spacetimeengineer/mupy/README.md

     pip3 install mupy

-### μ-terminal
-μ comes with it bundled a command-line-interface application known as the μ-terminal or 'muterm' which behaves much like a linux terminal except that it only accepts special strings known as 'system codes'. muterm was developed to express to users μ's most rudimetry operation ; dispensing manufacturing resources for a given system code.
-To enter muterm, in the linux terminal

-    :~$ ./muterm

-Obviously only certain system-codes will be valid for for input.
-A simple example can be expressed by the following operation.

 ## Docker Container ( optional )

 If you prefer touse the provided docker image you will need to install docker at https://docs.docker.com/get-docker/ .